oskarrough/codesandnotes/content/CSS/using-susy-for-layout-and-grids.md

 tags: ["Front-end","Grids","Layouts","susy"]
 ---

 Although it might sometimes feel like it, creating a two-column layout with CSS is not magic.
 It's mathematics.
 [Susy](http://susy.oddbird.net/) is a Sass library that helps you create CSS layouts by abstracting all the math through powerful mixins and Sass functions.
-There are no enforced classes or anything like it, you just pass some configuration to Susy and it will know what to do.
+There are no enforced classes or anything like it, you pass some configuration to Susy and it will know what to do.

 Friends don't let friends rely on magic.